cocos/cocos-docs/en/asset-workflow/prefab.md

 # Prefab

-Prefabs are pre-configured game objects that provide an efficient and flexible workflow that allows designers to confidently create their work without having to worry about time-consuming mistakes.
+Prefabs are pre-configured game objects that provide an efficient and flexible workflow.

 ## Creating a prefab